CAOS-NYU/Dedalusv3_GreeneSingularity/README.md

 and check the queue

     squeue -u <yourusrnm> -o "%.18i %.9P %.34j %.8u %.8T %.10M %.9l %.6D %R"
 Now we see it in the queue.
-The reasons for why the job is not running yet are explained [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/best-practices#h.p_ID_118).
+You can check the reasons for the wait [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/best-practices#h.p_ID_118).
 After some patience and the job runs (you will receive an email when it is done) we can check the output in the `Dedalusv3_GreeneSingularity` directory.
 There should be a file named `slurm_<yourjobid>.out` that contains the output that was outputted to the terminal when we run jobs interactively.
 We can also find the data output in the code folder

     /scratch/<yourusrnm>/dedalus/examples/ivp_2d_shear_flow
     ls snapshots